 Practically, adding magenta to cyan will yield blue which is darker than the two.
 Adding yellow to magenta would yield green which is also darker than the two.
 Combining all four colors would produce black.
 As you can see, the colors follow a specific pattern whereby with the addition of new colors, light is subtracted and the shades become much darker.

 Like we had earlier discussed, the color models work best in different settings.
 RGB works best in digital displays while the CMYK works best in print.

-If you are printing, CMYK will suit you better because it is assumed that the sheet used in printing is already white and with the subtraction model, dark colors would appear best.
+If you are printing, CMYK will suit you better because it is assumed that the sheet used in printing is already white, and with the subtraction model, dark colors would appear best.

 If you intend to use a digital space, however, RGB will work better for you.
 Its light addition would improve the intensity of the display and take it to a whole new level.

 Likewise, printing a display that is in RGB format probably on a computer screen requires that the colors are converted to CMYK format.
 RGB colors are beyond the range of CMYK which means that the colors will come out darker and unauthentic than what was displayed on the screen.
-CMYK colors, however, will correctly show on screens because the RGB color mode has a full range of colors.
+CMYK colors, however, will correctly show on screens because the RGB color model has a full range of colors.

 To convert, ensure the colors appear precisely the way they are in print, convert the RGB to CMYK.
 It is possible to do this using unique software applications.

-Fun Fact: The Pantone color allows generation of many other colors which are assigned specific numbers.
+Fun Fact: The Pantone color allows the generation of many other colors which are assigned specific numbers.
 Countries such as South Korea, United States, and Canada have picked specific PMS numbers which they use on their flags.
 The United States has in fact gone a notch higher and included these numbers in their legislation.